leanswift/leanswift.github.io/supplierportal/src/pages/24.1.0/usermanual-supplierportal-design-display-PWA-admin.md

 ## Light Theme:

-This is bythe default theme which is pre-configured whilewith initial installation of Supplier Portal.
+This is the default theme which is pre-configured with initial installation of Supplier Portal.

 Theme can be configured by,